 What Is Community Supported Agriculture (CSA)?

 The Little Seed Gardens CSA season starts in early June and goes until October end.
 A weekly share contains 7-10 items/bunches.
 Over the season we offer over 50 different varieties of vegetables and herbs.
 Generally you can expect some kind of salad and one or two bunches of greens weekly through the season.
 The spring starts out with light tender greens, lots of salads and baby roots.
 As the soils heat up in early summer seasonal specialties like sugar snap peas, summer squashes and baby carrots begin to be added to the shares.
-High summer finds us with tomatoes, green beans, peppers, cucumbers, eggplant and fresh onions.
+High summer delights us with tomatoes, green beans, peppers, cucumbers, eggplant and fresh onions.
 The fall brings heavy roots, hearty greens, and winter squashes and crisp lettuces.
 Please feel free to call or email us if you have questions, we are always happy to speak with potential new members!

 Each member brings a bag or box to the distribution site and packs their share with the week's produce which is picked and rinsed.
 Shares that are not retrieved on the distribution date and time are donated to a local food pantry.